 - Release the Power button as soon as the device vibrates.

 - Release the other two keys when the Android System Recovery screen appears.

-- Use the Volume rocker to navigate to and highlight the wipe data / factory reset
+- Use the volume rocker to navigate to and highlight the ‘wipe data/factory reset’ option.

-- Once the master reset has been completed and the device returns to the main Android System Recovery menu, highlight and select the reboot system now option and wait for the device to restart.
+- Once the master reset has been completed and the device returns to the main Android System Recovery menu, highlight and select the “Reboot System Now” option; then, wait for the device to restart.